cloudevents/spec/registry/spec.md

 POST /GROUPs/ID/RESOURCEs
 Registry-name: STRING ?          # If absent, default to the ID?
 Registry-type: STRING ?
-Registry-RESOURCEURI: URI ?      # If present body MUST be empty
+Registry-RESOURCEURI: URI ?      # If present body MUST be empty (singular)

 { ...Resource entity... } ?
 ```